Information technology in India: Tech support scams

 A 2017 study of technical support scams published at the NDSS Symposium found that, of the tech support scams in which the IPs involved could be geolocated, 85% could be traced to locations in India.
 Indian call centres are infamous for defrauding customers from the US and Europe.
 Kolkata, Bangalore, Hyderabad, and Mumbai are the main operating locations for these fraud call centres.

 Technical support scams originating from India often employ various tactics.
-These include pop-up scams displaying fake error messages, phishing emails or calls impersonating legitimate tech companies, and scareware tactics pressuring users into unnecessary purchases due to alleged virus infections.
+These include pop-up scams displaying fake error messages, phishing emails or calls that impersonate legitimate tech companies, and scareware tactics that pressure users into making unnecessary purchases due to alleged virus infections.
 Scammers exploit fear and a lack of technical knowledge by using persuasive language and impersonation tactics to appear official.